schellenberg/computerscience20/_sources/Python/Functions/MoreFunctionDetails.rst

 .. topic:: Quick Overview of Day

-    Introduce fruitful functions (functions that return values), and
+    Practice creating a function that draws a shape with the turtle module.
+Introduce fruitful functions (functions that return values).

 .. reveal:: curriculum_addressed